-By providing the right types of food and cover for them to raise their young, you'll make your backyard more inviting and have a greater chance of attracting these beautiful birds.
+But if you provide the right types of food and cover for them to raise their young, you'll make your backyard more inviting and have a greater chance of watching these birds nest in your yard.

 Eastern Bluebirds measure 6 1/2 inches from beak to tail tip.
 The male has bright blue upperparts, reddish breasts, and a white belly.